wazuh/wazuh-qa/tests/system/provisioning/four_manager_disconnected_node/README.md

 ## Environment

-The base environment defined for Docker provisioning is
+The base environment defined for Docker provisioning is:

-- A master node
+- A master node.
-- Two workers nodes
+- Two workers nodes.
 - Three agents, all connected to master manager.
 - A fourth manager is created that can be later connected to the cluster.